histrio/swap/README.md

 To test this, one should be using an sh compatible shell that support `$(some command)` and `export ENV_VAR=` syntax.

-Finally, tests are run using `tox`.
+Finally, tests are run using `make test`.

-Reproducable Developing Environment
+Reproducible Developing Environment
 -----------------------------------

 I had a lot of pain via setting up a developer environment for GAE.
 So, if it's not only me - use this: